What types of ants are common in South Carolina?

 Whether or not an ant is considered dangerous depends on the exact species to which you are referring.
 Red imported fire ants, for example, are considered to be extremely dangerous.
 Their stings are painful, and if their victim suffers an allergic reaction, their venom can trigger an anaphylactic response in a person or pet, requiring immediate medical attention.
 Carpenter ants are also considered to be a dangerous pest.
 However, they are not a danger to people.
 Rather, they cause significant and costly damage to homes and other structures that they choose to nest inside of.

-Pavement ants, Argentine ants, and odorous house ants are typically considered to be nuisance ants.
+Argentine ants, pavement ants, and odorous house ants are typically considered to be nuisance ants.
 Nuisance ants tend to cause no real health risks to people or damage to structures.
 However, their presence should not be tolerated in your home.
 They can carry bacteria on their legs and body, making the introduction of this bacteria into your home very likely.
 These nuisance ants also often contaminate food sources.

 How do you eliminate problems with ants?

 Ants are difficult pests to eliminate.
 To discover where, how, and why they are entering your home, you need to get to the root of the infestation.
 You may be tempted to take care of the problem yourself, but DIY ant solutions purchased from big box stores cannot provide the answers you need.